 On-line employment resources.

-Garnishment/wage deduction order processing including administration and remitting funds (if you receive a garnishment or wage deduction order for a Covered Employee notify the sender to serve us so we can respond).
+Garnishment/wage deduction order processing including administration and remitting funds.
+If you receive a garnishment or wage deduction order for a Covered Employee notify the sender to serve us so we can respond; you may still have to respond to documents served on you (we cannot file documents in legal proceedings in your name but we can remit funds on your instruction).
+You may be required to respond to garnishments or wage deduction orders served on you; we can assist you with the information in our possession and remit funds but we are not permitted by law to respond on your behalf.
 We may retain fees authorized by law to be charged to subject Covered Employee wages.

 Employment taxes including deducting, withholding, remitting, and reporting FICA, FUTA, and SUTA from the payroll we issue.

 Unemployment claims services for claims relating to our payroll including claims processing, and charge reconciliation.